oliverwiegers/dotfiles/README.md

 These are the dotfiles for my current setup.

 This configuration aims to be simple and portable.
-Yet there are some parts that wont work on MacOS.
+Yet there are some parts that won't work on MacOS.

 The [Installation section](#installation) will guide you through the installation process.